mongodb/docs/source/reference/mongoimport.rst

 .. option:: --headerline

-   If using ":command:`mongoimport --type csv`" or ":command:`mongoimport --type tsv`," use the first line as field names.
+   If using ":option:`mongoimport --type csv`" or ":option:`mongoimport --type tsv`," use the first line as field names.
 Otherwise, the first line will be imported as a distinct document.